jmumby/developer-documentation/docs/5.x/tracking-javascript-guide.md

  * navigating to another page within the same tab.
  * closing the tab.

+Even if the heartbeat timer is enabled, the time spent on a visit will not be tracked until the specified duration for the heartbeat timer is reached.
+This means that even if one of the interactions above occurs within the first 15 seconds (or the custom value you set), the visit will still be counted as 0 seconds.

 ```javascript
 // Change how long a tab needs to be active to be counted as viewed in seconds/
 // Requires a page to be actively viewed for 30 seconds for any heart beat request to be sent.